bornagojsic/organic-chemistry-py/README.md

 A python script that can visualize almost any organic compound.
 The compound is drawn using the python turtle module.

 I have also added zoom in and zoom out, but only once the compound has already been drawn.

+## Execution

+To execute the program run the chem.pyw file.